Converting Fat Cells into Calorie Burners in the Corvera Lab

 Scientists have long known that UCP1 production increases when fat cells are exposed to certain hormones that raise levels of cAMP (cyclic Adenosine Monophosphate), which acts as a messenger molecule inside our cells.
 It helps to carry signals that can trigger various changes in cell behavior.
 This process was thought to be the main way UCP1 production is activated.

-The Corvera lab study, published on bioRxiv, identified another way to boost UCP1 production, involving a protein called PPARγ (Peroxisome Proliferator-Activated Receptor gamma).
+The Corvera lab study, published in Molecular Metabolism December 2024, identified another way to boost UCP1 production, involving a protein called PPARγ (Peroxisome Proliferator-Activated Receptor gamma).
 PPARγ acts like a switch in our cells to change how our bodies use energy and store fat.
 When turned on, it can rapidly increase UCP1 production in fat cells.
 This new pathway can increase UCP1 production quickly, without waiting for new fat cells to develop.

 “Understanding this pathway could lead to new ways to increase heat production in fat cells, which might help with weight loss or metabolic health,” said Dr. Corvera.